pgRouting/pgrouting/doc/topology/topology-functions.rst

 - :doc:`pgr_createTopology` - create a topology based on the geometry.
 - :doc:`pgr_createVerticesTable` - reconstruct the vertices table based on
   the source and target information.
-- :doc:`pgr_analyzeOneWay` - to analyze directionality of the edges.
 - :doc:`pgr_nodeNetwork` - to create nodes to a not noded edge table.
 - :doc:`pgr_extractVertices` - Extracts vertex information based on the edge table information.